embeddr/unity-cart-return/doc/design.md

 	- Input mechanism: Keyboard buttons, joystick, or directional pad.
 	- Horizontal position is locked.
 	- Rotation is locked.
-- **No other character control is afforded to the player.**
-	- However, the player can pause/restart the round with a configurable key/button.
+- **Various powerups can be enabled by pressing buttons on conjunction with joystick movement**

 ### Gameplay Loop
-- **The player's fundamental goal is to avoid colliding with in-world obstacles (such as cars and pedestrians) for as long as possible.**
+- **The player must avoid colliding with obstacles (such as parked cars)**
+	- The round ends when the player hits an obstacle
+	- The current implementation provides a crude time-based obstacle spawning mechanism
-	- The gameplay world and positions of obstacles are procedurally generated based on a set of world tiles with spawn point metadata.
+	- The envisioned implementation would procedurally generate the world and obstacles based on a set of tiles with spawn point metadata
-- **The player starts each round with zero points, and accumulates points continuously over time.**
-	- Points are accumulated at a base rate times a multiplier
-	- Additional points are earned when returning carts
-- **The scroll speed of the world (i.e. the player character's forward movement speed) slowly increases over time.**
-	- Left unattended, the scroll speed quickly becomes insurmountably fast, and the player will unavoidably collide with an obstacle.
-- **To maximize points and mitigate the ever-increasing speed, the player must collect shopping carts scattered throughout the game world and return them to a designated corral.**
+- **The player can collect shopping carts in a stack**
 	- Carts are collected by ramming them with the front cart in the player's stack.
 		- Carts are always oriented correctly to be picked up (facing right).
 	- The player's stack of carts becomes increasingly difficult to control as the number of stacked carts increases.
+- **Points are awared when the player returns carts to a designated cart return corral**
+	- The player receives a baseline number of points per cart returned
-		- To motivate the player to collect a larger stack, a multiplier is applies to the point accumulation rate based on the number of carts in the player's stack at a given time.
+	- To encourage the player to build and return larger stacks of carts, a bonus multiplier is provided based on the size of the stack of carts being returned.
-	- Carts can be returned to a cart corral, which will appear periodicaly in the world.
-	- Shopping carts come in various colors, and each color has an effect that benefits the player when the cart is returned to the corral.
+- **The scroll speed of the world (i.e. the player character's forward movement speed) slowly increases over time.**
+	- Left unattended, the scroll speed becomes insurmountably fast, and the player will unavoidably collide with an obstacle.
+- **To provide a chance at survival given the ever-increasing speed, the player is afforded several unique abilities that are enabled by returning carts of specific colors**
 	- See [Cart Color Effects](#cart-color-effects) for more details

 ### Context
-- The player character is a minimum wage employee working at a store located in a suspiciously long strip mall.
+- The player character is a minimum wage employee with telekinetic powers, working at an ordinary  grocery store located in a suspiciously long strip mall.
-- The player character's job is to collect all of the shopping carts that customers have carelessly left strewn about the parking lot, and return them to a designated cart corral.
+- The player character's job is to collect all of the shopping carts that customers have carelessly left strewn about the parking lot, and return them to designated cart corrals.
-- The player character must avoid colliding with obstacles such as cars and pedestrians, lest he/she be held liable for damages/injury.
+- The player character must avoid colliding with obstacles, lest he/she be held liable for damages/injury.
-- Player score is money made on the job

 ---

 ## Mockup
 ![Mockup](mockup.png)
-- Add visual indicators for cart bonuses
+- Add visual indicators for powerups
     - Could be UI elements, _or_ could be more implicit:
       - Slowdown: Reduced movement speed should be obvious
       - Magnetism: Front cart glows red, nearby carts also glow
       - Nudge: Add green trailing lines behind carts when boosted up/down
+- Audio Effects for each ability will also help in the actual game

 ---

 ## Gameplay Details
-_Note: Exact mechanics and (especially) numerical values will likely change significantly as prototyping continues, so concepts are kept fairly general and qualitative for now._
+_Exact mechanics and (especially) numerical values will likely change significantly as prototyping continues, so concepts are kept fairly general and qualitative for now._
 ### Cart Color Effects
-Returning carts of a given color to the cart return corral results in a temporary benefit for the player.
+Returning carts of a given color to the cart return corral results in a temporary or consumable benefit for the player.
 The goal here is to build and release tension, and to reward players for skill (and luck) in collecting carts.

 - **Blue: Slow the scroll speed**
 	- Intention is to help counteract the endless scroll speed increase.